My diet is the Mediterranean diet, which is good food. I eat well.

 Pasta is not bad

-In one of the countries that offered us the Mediterranean diet, in Italy, pasta is considered a pillar of local cuisine: it is served before the main course and after cold dishes called antipasti, which means “before the pasta”.
-There is absolutely no need to exhaust yourself preparing three or four-course dinners on a daily basis.
+Italy is one of the countries that offered us the Mediterranean diet.
+In this country, pasta is considered a pillar of local cuisine.
+This dish is served before the main course and after cold dishes called antipasti, which means “before the pasta”.
+Despite this fact, there is absolutely no need to exhaust yourself preparing three or four-course dinners on a daily basis.
 Even Italians are not doing this anymore.
 But it is quite worth discovering the pasta as a separate dish.
-You can start with recipes for classic Italian or Greek sauces, giving preference to pasta made from durum wheat: it contains more nutrients and is better digested.
+You can start with recipes for classic Italian or Greek sauces.
+Give preference to pasta made from durum wheat: it contains more nutrients and is better digested.

 Eat less sugar

 If you cannot imagine a day without a sweet bun or cake, you will have a hard time.
-The fact is that in the Mediterranean diet, dessert is often replaced by fresh berries and fruits, which contain fiber and a number of vitamins and nutrients.
+As a matter of fact, in the Mediterranean diet, dessert is often replaced by fresh berries and fruits, which contain fiber and a number of vitamins and nutrients.
 The good news is: in reasonable quantities, you can eat fruits every day, but it is better to reduce the consumption of other sweets to one or two times a week if you cannot live without them.

-The word “diet” in many of us is associated with a constant feeling of hunger and the need to limit ourselves in our desires for the sake of some ephemeral result.
+In general, the word “diet” is associated with a constant feeling of hunger and the need to limit ourselves in our desires for the sake of some ephemeral result.
 But the Mediterranean diet is completely different.
 In the Mediterranean countries, they know a lot about good healthy food and pleasure to have a tasty dinner, gathering the whole family at the table.
 In fact, the Mediterranean diet is a lifestyle promising health and longevity and is suitable for every one of us.
 Uncle Gussy’s menu is based exactly on this healthy food.